A resident of California found a mastodon tooth on the beach: it is about a million years old

 Soon Jim Smith from the nearby town of Aptos called the museum.

-“I was so excited about this call,” said Liz Broughton, the museum's visitor manager.
-"Jim told us he stumbled upon it on one of his regular runs on the beach, but wasn't sure what he'd found until he saw a photo of the tooth on the news."
+“I was so excited to get the call,” said Liz Broughton, the museum's manager of visitor services.
+“Jim told us he came across it on one of his regular runs along the beach, but wasn’t sure what he had found until he saw a photo of the tooth on the news.”

 Smith donated the tooth to the museum where it will be on display.
 The age of the tooth is not clear.
 The museum's blog says that mastodons roamed California from about 5 million to 10 years ago.